 Hotel La Mariposa in Costa Rica

 Hotel La Mariposa in Costa Rica has the best view of Manuel Antonio National Park among all the hotels.
-Built in the 1970’s, this hotel has a prime location on the hill for a full view of all of the surrounding areas: the national park, Punta Catedral and the ocean.
+Built in the 1970’s, this hotel has a prime location on the hill for a full view of all of the surrounding areas: the national park, the island and beaches.